simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Sep 24 2025 1913 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Sep 25-Sep 27 2025
+Radio Blackout Forecast for Sep 26-Sep 28 2025

-              Sep 25        Sep 26        Sep 27
+              Sep 26        Sep 27        Sep 28
-R1-R2           35%           35%           35%
+R1-R2           30%           30%           30%
-R3 or greater    1%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1 (Minor) to R2 (Moderate) radio blackouts through 27 Sep.
+Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts due to isolated M-class flare acitivity will persist through 28 Sep.

 ```